KalyaniIyer/Genetic-Based-Leader-Election-Algorithm-for-IoT-CloudData-Processin/README.md

 An interactive Streamlit dashboard provides real-time visualization of IoT device behavior and leader selection dynamics.

 Research Basis:
  This implementation is based on the paper-

 "A Genetic Based Leader Election Algorithm for IoT Cloud Data Processing" by Samira Kanwal, Zeshan Iqbal, Aun Irtaza, Rashid Ali, and Kamran Siddique.

 Setup & Execution:
-To run the simulator in VS Code or a local environment:
+ To run the simulator in VS Code or a local environment-

 python -m venv venv